pk11/nashorn-websockets-demo/README.md

 `make console`

-# Development environment:
+# development environment:

-Combining all this with [fswatch] (https://github.com/alandipert/fswatch), one could get a pretty decent development environment for building server side JavaScript projects on the JVM.
+Combining all this with [fswatch] (https://github.com/alandipert/fswatch), one could get a pretty decent development environment for building server side JavaScript services on the JVM.